pyedifice/pyedifice/docs/source/edifice.rst

 For the :code:`__eq__` relation to work properly, it should mean that if two objects are :code:`__eq__`, then *one can be substituted for the other*.

-This is not true for many Python types, especially object types for which :code:`__eq__` defaults to identity.
+Keep in mind that for Python object types :code:`__eq__` defaults to referential identity.

     By default, :code:`object` implements :code:`__eq__()` by using :code:`is`

+Sometimes this referential identity :code:`__eq__` is what you want, for example with large objects like images or tensors, because it’s too expensive to compare the objects by value and you know that you don't have duplicate values in your program.
+But usually you want an :code:`__eq__` that compares values.

 Every value used as a **prop** or **state** or **dependency** in Edifice should have a *substitutional* :code:`__eq__` relation.